8gears/n8n-helm-chart/README.md

   # Command Arguments
   commandArgs: []

-  # here you can override the startupProbe for the main container
+  # here you can override the startupProbe for the webhook container
   # it may be used to increase the timeout for the startupProbe

   startupProbe: